Scientific illustration showing nerve fiber regeneration for neuropathy recovery article

 Conclusion: Finding Hope in Neuropathy Treatment

-While neuropathy may feel overwhelming, there is hope for improvement—and in some cases, reversal—depending on the underlying cause and the steps you take.
+While neuropathy may feel overwhelming, there is genuine hope for improvement—and in some cases, reversal—depending on the underlying cause and the steps you take.
 Addressing root causes like diabetes, nutrient deficiencies, or toxin exposure can significantly impact your nerve health.